 Recovery efforts include, but are not limited to, the funding to support increased access to recovery housing and access to treatment through scholarships to individuals desiring to pursue the goal of recovery but do not have the financial means to access treatment.

 Paula is a passionate activist using her voice and personal experience to fight the opioid epidemic.
 She has years of personal experience as a mother of a child who suffered with an opioid use disorder.
-In addition to her personal experience, Paula is a Registered Nurse and is currently employed with Arkansas Blue Cross and Blue Shield as the Manager of Medical Policy Administration.
-She serves on the Board of Directors of Next Step Women and a member of the A.P.A.R.T coalition.
+In addition to her personal experience, Paula is a Registered Nurse and is currently employed with Arkansas Blue Cross and Blue Shield as the Director of Medical & Payment Policy Administration.

 Casey is a person of long-term sustained recovery.
 He is the first peer recovery specialist to hold a full-time position within a jail setting in Arkansas.
 He is a trainer of trainers for the Arkansas Model of Peer Recovery and serves as the Director of the Arkansas Peers Achieving Recovery Together (A.P.A.R.T.)
 Coalition and the APAC Committee.
 He is the Director of The Rock of Hope, a chain of recovery homes for men battling addiction and a Celebrate Recovery Ministry Leader at Westrock Baptist Church.
 He is currently employed at Exodus Life as a Peer Recovery Support Specialist.